Vanessa Lachey says she gave husband Nick an ultimatum before marriage

 On The Ultimatum, contestants will take a path similar to Nick and Vanessa’s, as six different couples are each facing a different ultimatum in their relationships and on the verge of an engagement.
 However, before making that commitment, they are given the opportunity to date other people.
 At the end of the show, they decide if they want to marry the person they arrived with or break up with them “forever”.

-Along with the new Netflix series, set to release on 6 April, Vanessa and Nick are the co-hosts of another hit dating show, Love Is Blind.
+Along with the new Netflix series, released on 6 April, Vanessa and Nick are the co-hosts of another hit dating show, Love Is Blind.

 The couple, who got married in 2011, are also parents, as they share three children: Camden, nine, Brooklyn, seven, and Phoenix, five.